aplteam/Tatin/docs/Caching.md

 ## The user command `Cache`

-The user command `]Tatin.Cache` helps managing the cache.
-It can be used to list the contents of the cache as well as clearing the cache.
+The user command `]Tatin.Cache` helps manage the cache.
+It can be used to list the contents of the cache as well as to clear the cache.

 Enter `]Tatin.Cache -??` for details.